Lagrangian transport through surfaces in volume-preserving flows: Transport through surfaces

 \subsection{Setting}

-We decompose the Eulerian-to-Lagrangian change of coordinates into two steps.
-First, we map Eulerian space-time points to their respective initial position at time $t=0$, while keeping them on the same time slice, i.e.,
+We decompose the change from Eulerian to Lagrangian coordinates (evaluated along the extended section $\mathcal{T}\times\mathcal{C}$) into two steps.
+First, we map Eulerian spacetime points to their respective initial position at time $t=0$, while keeping them on the same time slice, i.e.,